Maine ATV Trails

 - Non-motorized use includes but is not limited to: walking, hiking, horseback riding, bicycling, snowshoeing, dog sledding, and skiing.

 - All motorized vehicles permitted on Multi-use Rail Trails must be legally registered as either an ATV and/or snowmobile.

-- Vehicles registered or built for on-road use such as cars, trucks, jeeps and motorcycles are prohibited.
-Other vehicles such as golf carts, scooters/mopeds or Dual Sport motorcycles must be registered as an ATV to be on state owned Multi-use Rail Trails.
+- Vehicles registered or built for on-road use such as cars, trucks, jeeps and road motorcycles are prohibited.
+Dual Sport motorcycles must be registered as an ATV to be on state owned Multi-use Rail Trails.

-- Multi-use Rail Trails are developed and maintained for snowmobiles and/or ATV’s up to 60” wide.
+- Multi-use Rail Trails are developed and maintained for legally registered snowmobiles and/or ATV’s.

 - Dogs must be on a leash under the physical control of the pet handler and must not be left unattended.
 Pet owners must immediately clean up any fecal deposits left by their pets.

 - The type of use of Multi-use Rail Trails during the winter season is dependent upon snow conditions.
 If the Multi-use Rail Trail is snow covered ATVs and horseback riding are not allowed.
 The following uses are permitted when the Multi-use Rail Trail is snow covered: snowmobiling, snowshoeing, dog sledding, skiing and hiking.
 If the gravel trail surface is exposed and frozen (no snow) and conditions allow, ATV use is permitted as long as the trail has not been officially closed.

 - If a section of a Multi-use Rail Trail is closed due to construction it will be identified as “CONSTRUCTION ZONE, NO TRESPASSING” and is closed to all public use.